I have seen 200 cases of cancer, and never saw a case in an unvaccinated person.

 Am J Epidemiol

-During the American Civil War and World War I, measles was a significant cause of death among soldiers (0.2/100 person-years, mortality rate of 6%).
-On the other hand, during the World War II, measles mortality was extremely low (0.0005/100 person-years, or less than 0.1%).
+During the American Civil War and World War I, measles was a significant cause of death among soldiers (0.2/100 person-years, fatality rate of 6%).
+On the other hand, during the World War II, measles mortality was extremely low (0.0005/100 person-years, fatality rate less than 0.1%).

 The authors note that the reduction in measles mortality among military personnel reflects the situation among the civilian population.
 This decrease was preceded by the availability of vaccines and antibiotics, and was not associated with any specific medical intervention.